Short answer, read this first

 Ķemeri Bog + Jūrmala No The sunrise tour only runs May–August.
 The boardwalk is open year-round to the public but it's slippery, there's no facility, and the whole point of this tour is the golden-hour light, which you do not get in winter.
 Come back in June.

-If you're here specifically for a winter day out of Riga and you want something quieter than Rundāle or Sigulda, I can build a private-hire day around Jūrmala's winter beach (which is wilder and emptier than its summer self), a short walk at the Lake Lielais Baltezers ice if it's safely frozen, or the Ethnographic Open-Air Museum at Brīvdabas, which is quiet and gorgeous under snow.
+If you're here specifically for a winter day out of Riga and you want something quieter than Rundāle or Sigulda, I can build a private-hire day around Jūrmala's winter beach (which is wilder and emptier than its summer self), a short walk at the Lake Lielais Baltezers ice if it's safely frozen, or the Ethnographic Open-Air Museum at Lake Jugla, which is quiet and gorgeous under snow.
 Write to me.

 Getting to Riga in winter

 From the UK: Ryanair and Wizz Air both fly direct from several UK airports to Riga year-round.
-Fares in December are typically £80–150 return from London if you book four to six weeks ahead; January/February can drop to £40–80.
+Fares in December are typically £80–150 return from London if you book four to six weeks ahead.
+January/February can drop to £40–80.

 From Estonia and Lithuania: Lux Express and Ecolines run comfortable coaches — Tallinn to Riga in 4–4.5 hours, Vilnius to Riga in 4 hours, both for around €15–25 one-way.
 These run year-round and the winter landscape through the forests is part of the experience.